2026-05-11 · paper

 Let’s begin from the very beginning.

 A complex network is, in the simplest description we can give it, a collection of interactions.
 We have a bunch of things, anything we like, people, species, neurons, web pages, machines on the internet, and some pairs of those things are related to each other while others aren’t.
 Sometimes the relation has a direction.
-Anita might follow Bob on a social network without Bob following Anita back.
+Anubis might burn for Bastet without Bastet returning the flame.
 Sometimes both directions are possible.
 The shape of the whole pattern of relations is what we’ll call the network.

 When mathematicians sit down to draw a network, they usually do it like this.
 The things become dots (we call them nodes).
 The relations become arrows or lines between the dots (we call them edges).
 Already we have an object on the page to argue about.